hahnicity/ucdpv_vent_infrastructure/README.md

     dd if=ucdpv-jessie.img bs=4M of=/dev/rdisk2s2

 #### Final configuration
+If there are network restrictions present on the wifi network being used that the raspberry pis cannot access the outside internet then specific NTP servers will need to be used.
+Go to `/etc/ntp.conf` and modify the file so that the NTP server addresses that are available.
+Configuration should look like

+    server <host1 ip addr> iburst
+    server <host2 ip addr> iburst

+##### Wifi
-First the wifi network being used will need to be modified in `/etc/wpa_supplicant/wpa_supplicant.conf`.
+The wifi network being used will need to be modified in `/etc/wpa_supplicant/wpa_supplicant.conf`.
 Modify the file like so

     network={